-Textbook: Kosmala, W. (2004).
-A Friendly Introduction to Analysis: Single and Multivariable.
+Textbook: Abbott, S. (2015).
+Understanding Analysis.
 2nd Edition.

-ISBN-10: 0130457965 ISBN-13: 978-0130457967
+ISBN10: 1493927116 ISBN 13: 9781493927111

 Course Materials: You will utilize the textbook every week of the course for homework, definitions, and the development of new ideas, proofs, and proof techniques.
 Learning to read mathematics textbooks is a skill that requires practice and time.
 One cannot read a math textbook in the same way they read a work of fiction.
 You must convince yourself that you believe every line of the text, and work any "exercises left to the reader."
 Reading a math textbook is a very attention-demanding and cognitively demanding activity.